Shevi'it (tractate): Historical context

 The Tosefta describes how the produce of the Sabbatical year was stored in communal granaries, from which it was divided every Friday on the eve of the weekly Sabbath among all the families according to their need.

 According to the Roman-Jewish historian, Josephus, the Greek ruler Alexander the Great and the Roman emperor Julius Caesar both cancelled the usual taxes from the Jews in the Land of Israel during the Sabbatical year out of consideration for the agricultural inactivity and associated lack of income.
 Other Greek and Roman rulers of the Land of Israel were not as accommodating and the tractate therefore addresses these circumstances of hardship due to the demands of the ruling powers.

 Many of the mishnayot discuss agricultural methods for field crops and fruit trees.
-Hence this tractate is an important source for understanding ancient Israelite agriculture and horticulture.
+Hence this tractate is an important source for understanding agriculture and horticulture in ancient Israel.

 Commentaries

 The major early commentaries on the Mishna are collected and printed along with the text of the Mishna in the standard Vilna editions of the Talmud, following the tractate Berakhot.
 New editions based on manuscripts differ significantly from the Vilna edition in many cases.